mengqinxue/DBNorm/README.md

 install_github("mengqinxue/DBNorm")

-PS: if lazy loading failed to install a required package "distr", please install it manually before running DBNorm.
+PS: if lazy loading failed to install a required package "distr", "nls2" and "nlmrt", please install it manually before running DBNorm.

 ## Example data arrays
 This library provides four example data arrays for testing purpose and they are DArray1 (22,277), DArray2 (22,277), DArray3 (54,675) and DArray4 (33,297).